Ugochukwuodinaka/Bitcoin-Historical-Data-Analysis/README.md

 ### Statistical Analysis:

-- Calculate descriptive statistics, including mean, median, standard deviation, and correlation coefficients, to quantify Bitcoin's price movements and trading activity.
+- Calculated descriptive statistics, including mean, median, standard deviation, and correlation coefficients, to quantify Bitcoin's price movements and trading activity.

 ### Volatility Analysis:

-- Measure Bitcoin's volatility using standard deviation, historical volatility, or other volatility metrics.
-Explore the implications of volatility on risk management and investment strategies.
+- Measured Bitcoin's volatility using standard deviation, historical volatility, or other volatility metrics.
+Explored the implications of volatility on risk management and investment strategies.

-### Data Transformation/ Cleanin:

-- Price Trends: Identify long-term price trends, seasonal patterns, and cyclical movements in Bitcoin's price.

-- Volume-Price Relationship: Determine how changes in trading volume correlate with price movements and assess the significance of volume spikes.

-- Event Impact: Evaluate the impact of significant events on Bitcoin's price dynamics and investor sentiment.

-- Volatility Patterns: Analyze Bitcoin's volatility over time and assess its implications for risk management and portfolio diversification.

 ### Conclusion: